 Serve homemade rice krispies in a bowl with milk or cream and a whole natural sweetener like sucanat or coconut sugar (where to find).
 Top with fresh fruit if desired.

 The homemade rice krispies may also be used to make rice krispies bars for school lunches and snacks.
 Click here for a homemade marshmallow recipe.

 Love these homemade rice krispies?
-Here are more healthy versions of boxed store cereals and rice recipes.
+Here are more healthy versions of boxed store cereals along with healthy rice recipes.

 - Grain free cold breakfast cereal recipes